Jack Coleman (actor): 2010-present

-From 2011 to 2012, he played Bill Forbes on the third season of the CW drama The Vampire Diaries in the episodes "The Hybrid", "The End of the Affair", "Disturbing Behavior", "The Ties That Bind" and "Bringing Out The Dead".
+From 2011 to 2012, Coleman played Bill Forbes on the third season of the CW drama The Vampire Diaries.
 In 2011, he appeared on the CBS drama Criminal Minds, playing Bill Rogers, a serial rapist, in the episode "Hope".
 In July 2012, it was announced that Coleman joined the fifth season of Castle as a new antagonist for Stana Katic’s character Kate Beckett.
-He has appeared in the episodes "After the Storm", "Recoil", "In the Belly of the Beast", "Veritas", "XY", and "XX" playing Senator William H Bracken.
+He has appeared in the episodes "After the Storm", "Recoil", "In the Belly of the Beast", "Veritas", "XY", and "XX" playing Senator William Bracken.

-Coleman joined USA Network’s Burn Notice as a recurring part of the drama’s truncated (13-episode) seventh and final season.
+Coleman joined USA Network’s Burn Notice as a recurring part of the drama's truncated (13-episode) seventh and final season.
 He played Andrew Strong, a ranking CIA officer who has seen it all.
 Noble, but also obsessive at times, Strong is a relentless taskmaster who pushes Michael (Jeffrey Donovan) to do whatever it takes to complete the mission.

 In 2013, he played the closeted gay husband Daniel Douglas Langston of conservative Vice President Sally Langston on Scandal.
-In February 2014, he appeared in CSI: Crime Scene Investigation Season 14 Episode 15 – "Love for Sale".
-In 2015, he reprised his role as Noah Bennet in an "event miniseries" Heroes Reborn, which served as a continuation of the original Heroes storyline.
-In 2019, he starred in the movie version of Graham Farrow's award winning, critically acclaimed stage play 'Rattlesnakes'.
+In February 2014, he appeared in the CSI: Crime Scene Investigation episode "Love for Sale".

+In 2019, he starred in the film adaptation of Graham Farrow's stage play Rattlesnakes.